renohacks.com

 You don't need to remove old tiles — there are three easy ways to upgrade your bathroom walls:

-🔄 Sometimes you don’t even need to paint all the tiles: simply refreshing or recoloring the grout lines can make the whole bathroom look new.
+🔄 Sometimes you don't even need full repainting — refreshing or recoloring grout lines alone can dramatically lift the whole bathroom.

 Tile Painting Checklist

-5. Choose water-resistant paint (acrylic, epoxy, or chalk paint).
+4. Choose a water-resistant paint specifically for tiles (acrylic, epoxy, or a specialized "chalk-finish" tile paint).

-6. Apply 2–3 thin coats with drying time between layers.
+5. Apply 2–3 thin coats with a roller or brush, allowing full drying time between coats as per instructions.

-7. Refresh or recolor grout lines if needed.
+6. Refresh grout lines with a grout pen if needed.

-💡 Let the surface cure at least 48 hours before using the bathroom.
+💡 Let the surface cure completely for at least 48-72 hours before exposing it to steam and water.

 Updating the Floor: PVC Tiles, Vinyl, or Paint